GyulyVGC/sniffnet/README.md

 &emsp;&emsp;&emsp; If a non-existing adapter name is provided, the application raises an error and terminates.

-&emsp;&emsp;&emsp; In this case the application will suggest to use the ```-d``` option to print on the standard output a list of the available devices.
+&emsp;&emsp;&emsp; In this case the application will suggest using the ```-d``` option to print on the standard output a list of the available devices.

 &emsp;&emsp;&emsp; ```packet_sniffer -d``` prints a list of all the available network adapters names and addresses, as in the example that follows.